You’ve heard this one before.

 The other awesome thing here is the unsealed road coverage.
 Although this must be purchased as part of the (slightly more expensive) policy.
 You can only use this policy with a rental provider who allows you to drive on unsealed roads.
 Read the sections above for details about which rental providers allow you to do this.

-Quotes are on a per-day basis, although as it’s a multi-rental policy you can quote up to a year.
-All quotes below include a 15% discount that was automatically applied when I requested a quote.
+Quotes are on a per-day basis below include a 15% discount that was automatically applied when I requested a quote (should happen for you too).

 Car only, not including 4WD